pantor/ruckig/README.md

   {0.8, ...},
 };
 ```
 As soon as at least one intermediate positions is given, the Ruckig Community Version switches to the mentioned (of course, non real-time capable) remote API.
-If you require real-time calculation on your own hardware, we refer to the *Ruckig Pro Version*.
+If you require real-time calculation on your own hardware, please contact us for the *Ruckig Pro Version*.

 When using *intermediate positions*, both the underlying motion planning problem as well as its calculation changes significantly.
 In particular, there are some fundamental limitations for jerk-limited online trajectory generation regarding the usage of waypoints.
 Please find more information about these limitations [here](https://docs.ruckig.com/md_pages_intermediate_waypoints.html), and in general we recommend to use
 ```.cpp